jjbailey/sentinal/README.md

 To preserve a single directory, create a file in the directory with a file name that does not match `pcrestr`, for example, `.persist`.

- - sentinal does not descend directories on other filesystems, similar to `find dir -xdev`.
+ - sentinal does not descend into directories on other filesystems, similar to `find dir -xdev`.